 Access to the new My Models and Marketplace panels is handled via OLAP rights objects per role, and can be defined in Administration > Roles.
 Note that this only refers to the panels and action in those panels, but not access to model contents themselves, such as reports, databases, or Integrator projects.
 For My Models, the relevant right object is ste_packages.
 Users (or roles) with no access (N) are not able to see the My Models panel.
 User with Read access (R) are able to see the panel and the list of installed models.
 They are able to check for updates, but they are not able to install, uninstall, or modify models.
 Users with Write access (W) are additionally able to install, update and uninstall models.

 The Marketplace is not visible to users who have no access (N) on the ste_repository right object.
-Users with “Read” access (“R”) are able to browse the Marketplace panel but they cannot install any of the available models.
-Users with “Write” or “Full” access are able to install models from the Marketplace.
+Users with Read access (R) are able to browse the Marketplace but cannot install any of the available models.
+Users with Write or Full access are able to install models from the Marketplace.

 Note that if a model executes database scripts during installation, the user running the installation also must have all OLAP rights required for the commands in the scripts.
 This usually means that rights for creating database, dimensions, cubes, elements, rules etc. will be required.

 4. Model Settings

 In Jedox Spreadsheets, model-scoped settings can be retrieved with the CONFIG.GET() function, which has an optional second parameter.
 In this parameter, you can specify a unique name of a model; the function will then try to retrieve the setting key specified in first parameter within the scope of the specified model.
 To retrieve the unique name of the model to which the current spreadsheet belongs, the new function MODEL.ID() can be used (the alias PKG.ID() also exists).
 For example, assume that your model includes a setting “logo_path” (containing an URL to some image).
 You could retrieve this setting value with: